Summary: It feels sort of cliche, honestly, the whole experienced older man thing.

 His brow furrows in confusion.
 "What's that got to do with anything?"

 Rather than attempt an English-to-Arthur translation, she just lets it go.
 "So, who's the extractor?
 Cobb?"

 "No, not Cobb," he says.
 "Have to be the job of a lifetime before I'd pull him in."

 She jumps a little when Eames slides his arms around her waist.
 "And we already did that, didn't we, Arthur dear?"

 "Mister Eames," he says dryly.
 "So nice of you to join us."

 "Eames," she chides, in a low voice.
 "Not while we're working."

 "We're not working, we're talking to Arthur," he protests.
 "If you think Arthur didn't already know, then you don't know Arthur."
 Arthur shrugs, not quite a confession and not quite a denial.
-"And besides, you are
+"And besides, you are wearing my shirt."